Best acupuncture pen

 Effective attachments

-Many acupuncture pens come with a range of attachments that expand the device’s versatility.
-Some pens include dome-shaped extensions that are more suited for use on the face, whereas others have spheroidal attachments meant for quick pain relief.
-Numerous high-quality acupuncture pens don’t include attachments, but if you plan on using your pen on multiple body parts, it can be a good idea to buy one with an array of accessories.
+Many acupuncture pens come with a range of attachments that expand the pen’s versatility.
+These include dome-shaped extensions more suited for use on the face and spheroidal attachments meant for quick pain relief.
+Many high-quality acupuncture pens don’t include attachments, but if you plan on using your pen on multiple body parts, it can be good to buy one with an array of accessories.

 Safe design

-Some electronic acupuncture pens are known to shock the user’s hand as they hold it — this doesn’t necessarily hurt, but it can quickly become uncomfortable.
-Because you’re essentially using the pen to shock yourself, don’t buy a cheap brand that could malfunction and give you a more substantial shock than you might expect.
+Some electronic acupuncture pens shock the user’s hand as they hold it.
+This doesn’t necessarily hurt, but it can quickly become uncomfortable.
+Because you’re essentially using the pen to shock yourself, don’t buy a cheap brand that could malfunction and give you a more substantial shock than you expect.

 Intensity settings

-If you opt for an electronic acupuncture pen, it’s helpful to get one with a range of intensity settings.
-Some people may find the stronger settings to be uncomfortable or the weaker settings to be ineffective.
+If you choose an electronic acupuncture pen, it’s helpful to get one with a range of intensity settings.
+Some people find the stronger settings uncomfortable or the weaker settings ineffective.
 Buying a pen with four or more intensity settings will make it more likely that you’ll have a comfortable option.

 How much you can expect to spend on an acupuncture pen